AccountTechnologies/ring/docs/authoring-workspaces.md

 # csproj = "/path/to/your/project.csproj"
 ```

-## Running multiple instances of a app
+## Running multiple instances of an app

 :warning: v4 only